 The benefits of digitalisation are wide-ranging, but cybersecurity is the Achilles heel of digitalisation.
 Given the destructive nature of a cyber-attack on a power company, ensuring resolute cybersecurity is just as important as any attempts to digitalise assets and processes.

-Leading cybersecurity companies in the power sector
+Leading cybersecurity companies in the energy sector

 Leading vendors have developed cutting-edge technologies focused on the internet of things (IoT), the industrial IoT (IIoT), and operational technology (OT) defence.
 Leading adopters have either invested in products or services or developed them in-house.